tradingstrategy-ai/docs/source/glossary.rst

         In addition to its performance benefits, Arrow also provides a number of other advantages, such as support for a wide range of data types and low overhead.
 This makes it well-suited for use in big data and analytics applications, as well as other data-intensive projects.

         `More information <https://arrow.apache.org/docs/index.html>`__.

+        See also

+        - :term:`PyArrow` - Python library

+        - :term:`Parquet` - file format

     Dataclass